factorhouse/cronut/README.md

 The scheduler supports two fields:

 1. (optional) time-zone: e.g. "Australia/Pacific"
-2. (required) schedule: a sequence of maps that contains :job and a :trigger (a scheduled item)
+2. (required) schedule: a sequence of 'items' to schedule, each being a map containing a :job and :trigger

 e.g